 The bill amends the Transportation Code to establish new regulations regarding license plates and license plate windshield insignia for passenger cars and light trucks.
-It mandates that applicants for vehicle registration must receive a set of two license plates, and allows for the display of only a rear license plate if the vehicle lacks a front feature for mounting a plate.
-In such cases, the vehicle must display a license plate windshield insignia, which the department will issue upon payment of a prescribed fee.
-The bill also outlines the requirements for the issuance and display of this insignia, including that it must show the same information as the license plate and be placed in the vehicle's front windshield.
+It mandates that applicants for vehicle registration must receive a set of two license plates, and allows for the display of only a rear license plate if the vehicle lacks a front mounting feature.
+In such cases, a license plate windshield insignia must be displayed inside the vehicle's front windshield.
+The bill also introduces a fee for the issuance of this insignia and outlines the requirements for its application, including the necessity for the vehicle owner to possess the unmounted license plate while operating the vehicle.

 House Committee Report: Transportation Code 504.010, Transportation Code 504.943 (Transportation Code 504)